eteleieto/garnet-notebook/content/Fermentation Workshop.md

 11. Ginger
 12. Mold and Bacteria

 We sampled ferments, a white kimchi from [[Danny Bowein]], a homemade shiso lacto pickle, and a lacto-fermented sunchoke from [Kimchi Harvest](https://www.kimchiharvest.com/).
-We also served a spicy dill pickle from Norwich Meadows, to see if we could toy out the difference between acetic and lactic acid.
+We also served a spicy dill pickle from [Norwich Meadows Farm](https://norwichmeadowsfarm.com/), to see if we could toy out the difference between acetic and lactic acid.

-We discussed the science of lacto fermentation, the process by which lactobacilus converts sugars into lactic acid and CO2, and situated it within a territory of the many other types of fermentation.
+We discussed the science of lacto fermentation, the process by which lactobacilus converts sugars into lactic acid and CO2, and situated it the territory of the many other types of fermentation

 Participants shopped at our farmer's market, having to consider how varied produce items would ferment, and setup at a long table to make their own ferment.

 ![](https://lh3.googleusercontent.com/pw/AP1GczP-u-FsJT-Fp8NcVvJB7b1QhNZsM_R5JdqlfcAtVHRCNTpQWTH9VyvDVT0uivigavA6QMbeW9Rr2fjfbMxWdFmU7Y0U3Ge6fJhz-YabJKmGh_5fURCmgUmu0gjz22vjCGoMYCUeu_jlqXusbdh5tYwMAA=w1348-h1798-s-no-gm?authuser=0)

 ![](https://lh3.googleusercontent.com/pw/AP1GczPYE6AHOpaQt5ahM5kqpDu_DcoNse4DF-uamdDD3OututxzKP5-x0tZfaZJlgBFZtOM1gccBCYqu_JdKevegwreFzko6qzvfwBd8z4y647XniDg3QapIZ22Zvv2Emv_hcqWP-OZurHyd9Ps0JW-KQ6xrg=w1348-h1798-s-no-gm?authuser=0)

 Each person's card, which served as a notebook during the event, also included tips for taking care of their ferment.